 Personalised Companionship Care Ireland Services

 Connected Health Ireland prioritises meaningful engagement through regular visits by trained carers.
-These visits offer emotional support, helping older adults feel valued and connected.
-Tailored activities, such as shared hobbies or outings, foster deeper bonds and ensure each individual’s unique needs are met.
+Regular visits from trained carers provide emotional connection and social engagement.
+Activities are tailored to individual interests, helping older adults feel valued and understood.

 Dementia and Cognitive Support

-For older adults experiencing dementia or cognitive decline, Connected Health provides specialised care that promotes emotional stability.
-Memory-stimulating activities, such as reminiscing or puzzle-solving, reduce feelings of isolation and keep the mind engaged.
+For older adults experiencing dementia or cognitive decline, Connected Health provides specialised care that promotes emotional stability including memory-stimulating activities and structured routines that promote emotional stability.
+These services help reduce confusion and isolation, particularly during the busy holiday season.

 Respite Care for Families